-One thing you can count on when you invite a dog into your home and life is that you will spend a lot of time cleaning up after them.
-Like children, dogs are messy.
-They knock things over.
-They sometimes throw up on the furniture or floor.
-Sometimes they throw up a lot!
+One thing you can count on when you invite a dog into your home and life is that cleaning up after them becomes a part of the routine.
+Dogs, much like children, have their messy moments.
+They may accidentally knock things over or, at times, regrettably leave behind vomit on the furniture or floor.
+And yes, sometimes they may even throw up a significant amount!

 They Drink Too Much Too Fast